 We should implement this in a backward compatible way, and we should think about how to coordinate this request with the request to add transition timeouts to the XMLRPC commands (Issue #5330).

-#1 Updated by Kurt Biery almost 5 years ago
+#1 Updated by Kurt Biery about 5 years ago

 - modify the appropriate message-handling code xmlrpc_commander to optionally accept a uint64_t for these 5 messages, and default the timestamp to zero (or some other special value?) if none is provided